European Health Insurance Card

 Necessary medical care covers, for example, high fever, abdominal pain, heart attack or accidental injury, as well as pregnancy-related visits and childbirth in another country for family or emergency reasons.
 Services required for chronic diseases such as renal dialysis, oxygen therapy, special treatment for asthma, echocardiography for chronic autoimmune diseases, chemotherapy are also considered necessary medical care.
 The attending doctor will decide if this is a case of necessary medical care.
 The European Health Insurance Card does not apply to those who go to another country to seek treatment there.

 In order to receive medical care, a European Health Insurance Card or its replacement certificate and an identity document must be presented at a medical institution.
 The European Health Insurance Card entitles you to medical care only in public medical institutions.
+The attending doctor will decide if this case is a case of necessary medical care.

 Please note!
 Please note that the European Health Insurance Card does not cover all costs that may occur with necessary medical care.
 The patient is required to pay self-liability fees (visit fee, bed-day fee, co-payment of pharmaceuticals, translation costs etc.) according to local rates.
 The card does not cover the cost of international transport or private doctor’s fees.
 When going on a trip, we recommend signing a travel insurance contract at a private insurance company.
 Depending on the insurance conditions, this contract will ensure the reimbursement of the patient’s personal expenses.